Arnav-Bhardwaj1/BlogSphere/README.md

-# Blog Web App
+# BlogSphere - Blog Web App

-A modern, responsive blog web app built with React frontend and Node.js backend, featuring user authentication and full CRUD operations for blog posts.
+BlogSphere is a responsive and feature-rich web application for creating and managing blog content.
+It provides secure JWT-based authentication, a WYSIWYG editor for composing posts, and full CRUD operations for publishing and editing content.
+The application supports category and tag filtering, site-wide full-text search, and client- and server-side validation to ensure reliable content management.
+Built with React on the frontend and Node/Express + MongoDB on the backend, the project focuses on a clean writing experience and consistent performance across devices.

 ## Features